Prepare Crispy Oven Baked Panko Chicken for salads, sandwiches and wraps. Make extra crispy panko crusted chicken without frying it!

 Step 3: Bake panko chicken in the oven

-Finally, place panko chicken onto a lightly greased sheet pan.
+Finally, place panko chicken onto a lightly greased sheet pan in a single layer.
 Bake at 425F for 15 minutes, flip chicken and bake for another 7-8 minutes or until the internal temperature reaches 165F.

 Transfer baked chicken to a wire rack so it remains crispy.
 Serve immediately!